Code-Institute-Submissions/Ge-ez-Memory-Game/testing.md

 #### Project stakeholders

-The creators of this game want a consistent and encouraging design to inspire users to be more excited than intimidated by the subject;The creators of this game want a consistent and encouraging design to inspire users to be more excited than intimidated by the subject; Playing Geez numbers and scripts can be daunting to think about at first.
+The creators of this game want a consistent and encouraging design to inspire users to be more excited than intimidated by the subject;
+The creators of this game want a consistent and encouraging design to inspire users to be more excited than intimidated by the subject;
+Playing Geez numbers and scripts can be daunting to think about at first.
 This is achieved through a consistent design of the log, the background image on the first page, constant use of powerful colors, and encourages the user to move on to the next page.
 The creators could feel confident and optimistic that the user experience would allow them to go further and learn more about the numbers and enjoy playing, thereby increasing the number of players and meeting their aims.

 #### New users